fang1929525355/Megumin-Suite/README.md

 💳 **PayPal:** `arifsalah10@gmail.com`
 🪙 **Crypto (LTC):** `LSjf1DczHxs3GEbkoMmi1UWH2GikmXDtis`

+**Quick note**: In case you donate money and you are in the **Discord server** then please put **your Discord username** in the PayPal notes to get the **Donator role**.
+With this role, you will have **access to beta builds before they become publicly available**.
+Other people will be able to test betas too but number of slots is limited.
+Donators always will get slots first without any questions.

 ⭐ *Not in a position to donate?
 Starring the repo and sharing it helps just as much.*

 </div>